The Katja Foundation, a charity registered and recognised in Hong Kong, was established by Trust Deed dated 29th July 1998.

 - David Howells, retired teacher from Island School now in Wales

-- David Reeves, teacher in Hong Kong
+- David Reeves, retired teacher from Island School now in France

 - Aaron Cheung, IT professional in Sydney